WebComponentsGuide/webcomponents.guide/learn/javascript/events.md

 Events are a way to allow two different pieces of code to communicate with each other, without having to import or otherwise know about their APIs - instead they just need to know about the Event APIs.
-Using events, your code can notify other parts of your applicaton when a change has happened.
+Using events, your code can notify other parts of your application when a change has happened.

 A really nice feature of events is that they're _loosely coupled_.
 Code that _dispatches_ events doesn't need to worry about whether or not there are any listeners, it can just dispatch an event, and if there are no listeners then nothing